evelynmaxwell/DS-4002-Project2/README.md

          - Step 3: Prophet models for daily/hourly forecasts
      - Each modeling script (1-3) automatically:
          - Prints evaluation metrics: RMSE, MAE, and MAPE.
-         - Generates plots of observed vs. predicted collisions
+         - Generates plots of observed vs. predicted collisions and saves to `OUTPUT` folder.
   4. **Forecast Future Collisions**
      - Scripts 4 and 5 provide templates for forecasting the number of collisions in any NYC borough at daily or hourly scales.
      - You can specify: